Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 > ### 🚧NOTE:
 >
-> Currently Content Moderator service only support three regions:  **East US, West US 2 and  South Central US**.
+> Currently service only support three regions:  **East US, West US 2 and  South Central US**.
 Please create an Azure subscription in these regions accordingly.

 7. Select the pricing tier for this resource.